 The ATLAS9/ODFnew atmospheric models used to create the BC- $T{\rm eff}$ relation, and therefore transform a given interior model into CMD space, are computed based on the assumption of LTE.
-Whilst LTE may be a valid approximation for cooler stars, non-LTE effects become increasingly important at higher temperatures (OB-type stars) and lower gravities (see for example Mihalas 1978; Hubeny et al. 2003).
+Whilst LTE may be a valid approximation for cooler stars, non-LTE effects become increasingly important at higher temperatures - such as those in OB-type stars - and lower gravities (see for example Mihalas 1978; Hubeny et al. 2003).
 To investigate what effects departures from LTE may have on the derived SFR parameters, models calculated using the TLUSTY atmospheric code have also been investigated.
-The TLUSTY atmospheric models adopted here are those of Lanz & Hubeny (2003, 2007)6, designed specifically for O- and B-type stars respectively, covering $15\,000 \le T{\rm eff} \le 55\,000\,{\rm K}$.
+The TLUSTY atmospheric models adopted here are those of Lanz & Hubeny $(2003, 2007)^6$, designed specifically for O- and B-type stars respectively, covering $15\,000 \le T{\text{eff}} \le 55\,000\,\text{K}$.
 TLUSTY models are calculated based on a plane-parallel, horizontally homogeneous model atmosphere in radiative and hydrostatic equilibrium, and incorporate departures from LTE and metal line-blanketing, using the hybrid complete linearisation and accelerated lambda iteration method (Hubeny & Lanz 1995).
-Convection is again based on the standard mixing length theory and the Otype atmospheres are calculated with a microturbulent velocity of $\xi = 10 \,\mathrm{km \, s^{-1}}$, whereas a velocity of $\xi = 2 \,\mathrm{km} \,\mathrm{s}^{-1}$ is adopted for the B-type stars.
+Convection is again based on the standard mixing length theory and the O-type atmospheres are calculated with a microturbulent velocity of $\xi = 10 \,\mathrm{km \, s^{-1}}$, whereas a velocity of $\xi = 2 \,\mathrm{km \, s^{-1}}$ is adopted for the B-type stars.
 The range of surface gravities provided by the grid ensures that, upon transforming a given interior model in CMD space, there is no need to extrapolate the models to the colour equal to that of the nearest $\log q$, as was the case when using the ATLAS9/ODFnew models (see Section 2.5.1).

 For the comparison between the two sets of atmospheric models, the Schaller et al. (1992) models have been used.
 Two BC- $T{\rm eff}$ relations were created based on the TLUSTY and the ATLAS9/ODFnew atmospheric models and these were in turn used to transform the 10 Myr Schaller et al. interior model into CMD space.
-Comparing the two isochrones in the V, B-V CMD it is apparent that the transformation based on the TLUSTY atmospheric models results in an isochrone that is systematically bluer than that based on the ATLAS9/ODFnew models, with the difference increasing as a function of increasing mass (up to a maximum of $\Delta(B-V)=0.007\,{\rm mag}$).
-This difference corresponds to derived distances, with respect to those derived in Section 2.8, that are of the order of $5-10\,\%$ closer.
-To estimate the effect that non-LTE atmospheric models have on the derived age, a series of Schaller et al. models (ranging from $\log[\mathrm{age}] = 6.90 - 7.00$ in steps of $\Delta \log[\mathrm{age}] = 0.02$) were transformed into CMD space using the ATLAS9/ODFnew atmospheric models, and compared to the 10 Myr Schaller et al. model transformed using the TLUSTY atmospheric models.
-Allowing for the difference in the derived distance as a result of the two sets of atmospheres used to transform the model isochrone, the derived ages are affected at the $\leq 10\%$ level.
+Comparing the two isochrones in the V, B - V CMD it is apparent that the transformation based on the TLUSTY atmospheric models results in an isochrone that is systematically bluer than that based on the ATLAS9/ODFnew models, with the difference increasing as a function of increasing mass (up to a maximum of $\Delta(B - V) = 0.007$ mag).
+This difference corresponds to derived distances, with respect to those derived in Section 2.8, that are of the order of 5-10% closer.
+To estimate the effect that non-LTE atmospheric models have on the derived age, a series of Schaller et al. models - ranging from log(age) = 6.90-7.00 in steps of Δ log(age) = 0.02

-6http://nova.astro.umd.edu/Tlusty2002/tlusty-frames-models.html
+$^{^{6} \}tt http://nova.astro.umd.edu/Tlusty2002/tlusty-frames-models.html$